 Regardless of whether baccarat retains its air of exclusivity and its place at the table of the elite classes of society, it is definitely a game that has the potential to boom.

-While we have covered the major elements of baccarat, we appreciate that there may be some things that you might still not be too sure about, so we have endeavored to anticipate any questions that you may have and answered them as best as possible below.
+While we have covered the major elements of baccarat, we appreciate that there may be some things that you might still not be too sure about, so we have endeavoured to anticipate any questions that you may have and answered them as best as possible below.

 Is it easy to understand baccarat?